soniaisiganporia/awesome-cassandra/README.md

 - [Common Problems with Cassandra Tombstones](https://opencredo.com/cassandra-tombstones-common-issues/) - "Large Number of Tombstones Causes Latency and Heap Pressure"
 - [Curious Case of Tombstones](https://medium.com/cassandra-tombstones-clearing-use-case/the-curios-case-of-tombstones-d897f681a378) -  How someone dealt with tombstone issues and reclaimed space in their cluster.
 - [Understanding the Nuance of Compaction in Apache Cassandra](http://thelastpickle.com/blog/2017/03/16/compaction-nuance.html) - Overview of how Cassandra manages data on disk.
+- [Guide to Cassandra Thread Pools](https://blog.pythian.com/guide-to-cassandra-thread-pools/) - This guide provides a description of the different thread pools and how to monitor them.
+Includes what to alert on, common issues and solutions.
+Old but very useful reference.

 ### Cassandra Monitoring
 - [Resources for Monitoring Datastax, Cassandra, Spark, & Solr Performance](https://blog.anant.us/resources-for-monitoring-datastax-cassandra-spark-solr-performance/)